RuiChen99/IDS721-project3/README.md

-# IDS721-Project3
+# IDS721-Project3: Prediction of the Performance of Company

-# Introduction
+# Background Introduction
-This is the individual project3 for the course IDS721.
-I used XGBoost/Random forest/PCA in AWS SageMaker to train the model based on startup Dataset and tested the trained model using SageMaker's Batch Transform functionality.
-I also compares the actual and predicted values in a table called a confusion matrix.
-Besides, I implemented S3 to store the data in the cloud.
+I'm excited to share my project for the IDS721 course with you!
+For this project, I utilized several machine learning techniques, such as XGBoost, Random Forest, and PCA, to train my model using startup data.
+Then, I evaluated the model's performance using SageMaker's Batch Transform functionality.
+The objective of my project was to predict whether a startup would be successful or not based on whether it generated a large sum of money through M&A or IPO or if it had to be shut down.
+I also stored the data in the cloud using S3.

-# Dataset Context
+# Dataset
-A startup or start-up is a company or project begun by an entrepreneur to seek, develop, and validate a scalable economic model.
-While entrepreneurship refers to all new businesses, including self-employment and businesses that never intend to become registered, startups refer to new businesses that intend to grow large beyond the solo founder.
-Startups face high uncertainty and have high rates of failure, but a minority of them do go on to be successful and influential.
-Some startups become unicorns: privately held startup companies valued at over US$1 billion.
-[Source of information: Wikipedia]
-Startups play a major role in economic growth.
-They bring new ideas, spur innovation, create employment thereby moving the economy.
-There has been an exponential growth in startups over the past few years.
-Predicting the success of a startup allows investors to find companies that have the potential for rapid growth, thereby allowing them to be one step ahead of the competition.
+A startup or start-up is a company or project created to validate and develop a scalable economic model.
+While entrepreneurship encompasses all new businesses, including self-employment and those that never plan to register, startups specifically refer to new businesses that intend to grow beyond the solo founder.
+Although startups face high uncertainty and failure rates, a minority of them become successful and influential.
+Some startups even become unicorns, privately held companies valued at over US$1 billion.
+Startups play a significant role in economic growth by bringing new ideas, spurring innovation, and creating employment opportunities.
+In recent years, there has been an exponential increase in startups.
+Predicting the success of a startup enables investors to identify companies with the potential for rapid growth, placing them one step ahead of the competition.

-# Objective
-The objective is to predict whether a startup which is currently operating turns into a success or a failure.
-The success of a company is defined as the event that gives the company's founders a large sum of money through the process of M&A (Merger and Acquisition) or an IPO (Initial Public Offering).
-A company would be considered as failed if it had to be shut down.

-# About the Data
 The data contains industry trends, investment insights and individual company information.
 There are 48 columns/features.
 Some of the features are:

 agefirstfunding_year – quantitative
 agelastfunding_year – quantitative